Type 2 diabetes is on the rise and the NHS has made tackling diabetes a major health priority.

 The pharmacy offers many services that can help people with diabetes, yet your customers may not know the full extent of this.
 Taking diabetes training for pharmacy staff will help you to promote your expertise in this area means customers can come to the pharmacy for professional and accessible advice on healthy living.
 As well as medications that will help them avoid developing diabetes or avoid complications if they already have the disease.

 There are a number of campaigns and initiatives that pharmacy can hook onto to promote and extend the pharmacy’s diabetes offering.
-These campaigns, plus how to engage with customers, are covered in the diabetes training for pharmacy staff course:
+The diabetes training for pharmacy staff course covers theses campaigns and also includes how to engage with customers.

 NHS Health Check